 It’s important to have someone on your side who understands these tactics and knows how to counter them.
 Our firm employs forensic accountants, former prosecutors, and former special agents from the FBI.

 We know what we’re doing and, just as importantly, we know what the other side is doing.
 We will leverage those inside perspectives for your benefit as we mount a vigorous defense on your behalf.

 Get Immediate Help with Bank Fraud Charges and Investigations

 If you suspect that you are under investigation for bank fraud, or if you have already been charged with a crime, you need to talk with an experienced lawyer right away.
 You have only a limited amount of time to mount a compelling defense, and the sooner we can start, the better your chances of a dismissal will be.

-At The Oberheiden Law Group PLLC, dismissal is our goal.
+At Oberheiden, P.C., dismissal is our goal.
 We’ll fight for you.
 Call us now to undergo a free case review with our Tyler white-collar crime defense attorneys.